|

 pack up and get off.
 Good old Jake, eh Withnail.
 Lets all

+have a laugh.
+Good old Jake.
+Monty: He's going away.
 They walk down to the cottage.
 There is a hare tied

 to the door with a note attached.
 Withnail unfolds the note